Local geometry of special pieces of nilpotent orbits: Shared orbit pairs

 The remaining cases in \cite{Brylinski-Kostant:JAMS} can be dealt with using similar arguments to Lemma \ref{splem}.
 The idea for the involution cases is to construct the map $\varepsilon:\g_0\rightarrow S^2 U$ such that, for any $x=(x_0,u)$ belonging to a dense open subset of $\0$, we have $\varphi(x)=(x_0,\varepsilon(x_0))$.
 It then follows that $\varphi(x)=(x_0,\varepsilon(x_0))$ for all $x\in\overline\0$.
 This approach can be easily adapted to the other cases.

 In positive characteristic, the situation is somewhat complicated by questions in the representation theory of $G_0$.
 To avoid getting bogged down in technical details, we will briefly sketch the arguments required for the remaining shared orbit pairs.
+We first assume that $k$ has characteristic zero; for a discussion of the adaptations required in positive characteristic, see Remark \ref{poscharremark}(b).
 In all cases, $\0_0\subset\g_0$ and $\0\subset\g$ are nilpotent orbits of the same dimension.
 We denote by $\varpi_i$ the $i$-th fundamental weight for $\g_0$ and by $V(\varpi)$ the irreducible $\g_0$-representation with highest weight $\varpi$.